catid/shorthair/README.md

-This is an experimental version of Shorthair based on Longhair and the latest versions of all of the libraries.

 # Shorthair Low-Latency Networking

-The Shorthair library uses Calico and Wirehair to provide low-latency loss-prevention and data integrity, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.
+Shorthair library uses the [Longhair library](https://github.com/catid/longhair) to provide low-latency loss-recovery, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.

+Erasure codes in software are fast with low-overhead.

+Advantages of using erasure codes in online games:

++ > 50% faster delivery over UDP than over TCP
++ > 50% less bandwidth used than naive redundancy
++ > 50% better recovery rate than parity redundancy

+Improves the experience for multiplayer mobile apps.

-#### Pros:
+#### Features:

-+ Two-way communication over a single lossy channel.
++ Full-duplex communication over a lossy channel.

-+ You can dial the packet loss to any acceptable rate for your application.
++ Adds a dial to control packet loss to any acceptable rate for applications over UDP.

-+ It has a RTT*3/2 upper-bound delay for the data it protects, which is the lower-bound for recovering data with ARQ.

 + Calculates and generates precisely the amount of redundancy required to achieve the target loss rate.
 + It supports variable-length data packets.
 + Overhead is 16 bytes/packet.
 + Provides data encryption and integrity validation.
 + Redundant packets are 18 bytes + size of largest packet in the code group.
 + Ruthlessly-optimized multi-threaded software.
 + Library has a clean platform-independent interface with minimal configuration required.

 #### Cons: